amu-cai/geval/README.md

     stack setup
     stack install

-By default `geval` library is installed in `$HOME/.local/bin`, so in order to run `geval` you need to either add `$HOME/.local/bin` to `$PATH` or to type:
+By default, `geval` library is installed in `$HOME/.local/bin`, so in order to run `geval` you need to either add `$HOME/.local/bin` to `$PATH` or to type:

-    PATH="$HOME/.local/bin" geval
+    PATH="$HOME/.local/bin" geval ...

 ## Preparing a Gonito challenge

 ### Directory structure of a Gonito challenge

-A definition of a Gonito challenge should be put in a separate directory (preferably as a separate Git repo).
+A definition of a Gonito challenge should be put in a separate directory.
 Such a directory should have the following structure:

+* `README.md` — description of a challenge in Markdown
 * `config.txt` — simple configuration file with options the same as the ones accepted by `geval` binary (see below), usually just a metric is specified here (e.g. `--metric BLEU`), also non-default file names could be given here (e.g. `--test-name test-B` for a non-standard test subdirectory)
-* `README.md` — description of a challenge in Markdown
 * `train/` — subdirectory with training data (if training data are supplied for a given Gonito challenge at all)
-* `train/train.tsv` — the usual name of training data (this name is not required and could be more than one file), the first column is the target (predicted) value, the other columns represent features, no header is assumed
+* `train/train.tsv` — the usual name of the training data file (this name is not required and could be more than one file), the first column is the target (predicted) value, the other columns represent features, no header is assumed
 * `dev-0/` — subdirectory with a development set (a sample test set, which won't be used for the final evaluation)
 * `dev-0/in.tsv` — input data (the same format as `train/train.tsv`,